Linda nathan, executive director

 Dr. Nathan also serves on numerous nonprofit boards both locally and nationally, and is a published author.
 Her widely praised book The Hardest Questions Aren’t on the Test, about teaching and leadership in urban schools, was published in 2009 in both English and Spanish.
-Her new book, When Grit Isn’t Enough, will be released by Beacon Press in October of 2017.
+Her new book, When Grit Isn’t Enough, was released by Beacon Press in October of 2017.

 Dr. Nathan previously served as Faculty Director of the Creative Educational Leadership Institute at the Boston University School of Education.
 Her prior positions also include Special Advisor to Superintendent of Boston Public Schools, and Founder and Executive Director of the Center for Arts in Education.
 Dr. Nathan was also the Founding Headmaster of the Boston Arts Academy, Boston’s first public high school for the visual and performing arts, and the Co-Director of Fenway High School, one of the first pilot schools in the Boston Public Schools.
 Dr. Nathan also founded two nonprofit organizations: El Pueblo Nuevo which focused on arts and youth development, and the Center for Collaborative Education which works on issues of school reform.
 She began her teaching career in San Juan, Puerto Rico, and then came to Boston to work as a bilingual middle school teacher.